felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ###### Figure 3.
 Resulting image when camera noise is set to 0.5.

-Now you are going to investigate how camera noise affects the performance of the two functions used in line-following controller example code:
+Now you are going to **investigate how camera noise affects the performance** of the two functions used in line-following controller example code.
+To do that, complete the following steps:

-- Click the e-puck robot, select "camera_noise" and increase its value.
+1. Click the e-puck robot, select "camera_noise" and increment its value. _Noise values do not need to be integer numbers._
-- Run the code to check if the robot is still able to follow the line.
-If not, reduce its value. _Noise values do not have to be integer numbers._
+2. Run the code to check the performance of the robot and how the images  are affected by the changing values of noise.
-- Check how the image generated by the camera and the images processed by the code is affected by the changing values of noise.
+3. Repeate the steps above to find the maximum values of camera noise that both functions `detect_line_position(image)` and `detect_line_position_2(image)` support (meaning, the robot still follows the line successfully).

-- Repeate the steps above to check the performance of both `detect_line_position(image)` and `detect_line_position_2(image)` functions.
+* What are the maximum values of camera noise that each of the functions can support?
-- What are the maximum values of camera noise that each of the functions can support?
-Can you explain why the values are different (or the same, whichever is the case)?
+* Can you explain why the values are different (or the same, whichever is the case)?

 ## Challenge
-Set camera noise to a value above which the robot no longer follows the line.
-Make changes in the code to improve the performance of the line detection so that the robot is able to follow the line with higher values of noise.
+Set camera noise to a value above the limit supported by the functions.
+Make changes in the code to improve the performance of the line detection so that the robot is again able to follow the line with higher values of noise.

 ## Solution
 No solution is available for the challenge.
 Tips:
 - Think about what you need to change to improve noise reduction in the image.
 - Look at the images from the camera to check if the generated offset makes sense.
 Can you change something in the controller?
-- Not necessarily the same changes will solve the problem in both `detect_line_position(image)` and `detect_line_position_2(image)` functions.
+- Not necessarily the same changes will solve the problem for both `detect_line_position(image)` and `detect_line_position_2(image)` functions.

 ## Conclusion
 After completing this lab, you should have a better understanding of how to process images to obtain information for robot navigation.